-RBC understands that children need to learn fundamental movement skills to develop the confidence and competence to participate in sport and physical activity – to have the opportunity to play with their friends and be healthy, happy and active for life.
-That’s why we’re launching the RBC Learn to Play Project – a multi–year funding commitment dedicated to incorporating physical literacy into youth sport and recreation programs with the goal of encouraging more kids to get out and play.
+RBC understands that children need to learn the basic skills of being active in order to develop the confidence and competence to participate in sport and physical activity – to have the opportunity to play with their friends and be healthy, happy and active for life.
+That’s why we created the RBC Learn to Play Project – a multi–year funding commitment dedicated to teaching kids the basic skills they need to participate in youth sport and recreation programs.
+Our goal is to encourage more kids to get out and play.

 At the centre of the RBC Learn to Play Project is a charitable commitment to support organizations that are working to deliver quality sport and recreation programming to children.
-We will provide funding to these organizations to enable them to incorporate physical literacy into their programs.
-We are focused on ensuring that kids and youth learn the fundamental movement skills they need to feel confident and competent to be physically active.
+We will provide funding to these organizations to enable them to incorporate basic movement skills training into their programs.
+We are focused on ensuring that kids and youth learn the fundamental movement skills they need to have the confidence and competence to be physically active.

-RBC employees and retirees are passionate volunteers.
+RBC employees and retirees are passionate volunteers, and many are dedicated to teaching kids about sports and physical activity.
 We provide a number of programs to make it easier for them to contribute their time and resources to give back, including coaching or volunteering with youth sport organizations and recreational facilities.